 Our Sunday School program meets on Sunday mornings during the 10:15 worship service.
 The children begin in worship with their families (except on the first Sunday of the month when they join their families in worship at the end of the service for Holy Communion).
 Children learn to worship by being in worship and following along in the service.
 Just prior to the scripture reading in the worship service the children are invited to join their classmates in age-appropriate classes which are held in our education building.

 Sunday School classes meet in the education wing of the church from 10:30 – 11:30 (ushers will be glad to assist you in finding the appropriate classroom).
 In this safe environment, children and youth are invited to learn and explore the stories of our faith through storytelling, discussion, games, drama, crafts, exploration, discovery and fellowship.
 They are then encouraged to live their lives as disciples of Jesus Christ.
 Please plan to join us for any of our educational programs.
-For more information about any of the Christian Education programs at First Congregational United Church of Christ please feel free to contact: Rev. Lois Bucher 847-741-4045
+For more information about any of the Christian Education programs at First Congregational United Church of Christ please feel free to contact: Rev. Michael Montgomery at 847-741-4045

 Nursery (Babies – 3 year olds)

 This class is held in the nursery on the main level.
 The babies will be cuddled and the toddlers will be taught about the love of God through play, story and song.

 Classroom is on the main level next to the Conference Room.
 The active little ones enjoy playing, hearing a story and making a craft to take home.

 Classroom is on the upper level, north end of the building.
 These young learners are engaged in one of the many stories of our faith.
 With the use of their imaginations, emotions, and minds, students will be invited into the biblical world, its dilemmas, and situations.
 By entering into the biblical story, persons of all ages may come to imagine themselves, their community, and their world in new ways.